hecal3/vim-leader-guide/README.md

 ![img3.png](https://cloud.githubusercontent.com/assets/11238697/14471222/c1ded6b2-00ed-11e6-9a01-2aa20753d42e.png)

+## Features
+    - Show all global mappings
+    - Show all buffer-local mappings (for plugins, etc.)
+    - Show all mappings following a prefix (<leader>, <localleader>, etc.)
+    - Dynamic update on every call
+    - Define group names and arbitrary descriptions.

 ## Usage Examples
-See also: The docs...
+For a more detailed description of available commands and functions, as well as some configuration recommendations see the documentation.

-The plugin configuration is based on vim's dictionarys.
+The plugin configuration is based on vim's dictionaries.

 ```vim
 " Define prefix dictionary